nickth3man/mymiamidoctor/memory-bank/WEBSITE_HOSTING_PLAN.md

 3. Complete the purchase process
 4. Verify your contact information (required by ICANN regulations)

-### Connecting Your Existing Domain to Vercel
+### Connecting Your Existing Domain to Netlify

-1. **Log in to Vercel**:
+1. **Log in to Netlify**:
-   - Go to [vercel.com](https://vercel.com) and sign in or create an account
+   - Go to [netlify.com](https://netlify.com) and sign in or create an account
    - Connect your GitHub account when prompted

 2. **Import Your Project**:
-   - Click "Import Project"
+   - Click "Add new site"
-   - Select "Import Git Repository"
+   - Select "Import an existing project"
+   - Choose "GitHub" as your Git provider
-   - Choose the MyMiamiDoctor repository
+   - Select the MyMiamiDoctor repository
-   - Vercel will automatically detect the Next.js project
+   - Netlify will detect the Next.js project

 3. **Configure Project Settings**:
-   - Select the appropriate team (or create one)
-   - Keep the default build settings (Vercel detects Next.js automatically)
+   - Keep the default build settings (Netlify should detect Next.js automatically)
+   - Build command: `npm run build`
+   - Publish directory: `.next`
-   - Click "Deploy"
+   - Click "Deploy site"

 4. **Add Your Domain**:
-   - After deployment, go to "Settings" > "Domains"
+   - After deployment, go to "Site settings" > "Domain management"
-   - Click "Add Domain"
+   - Click "Add custom domain"
    - Enter your domain name (e.g., mymiamidoctor.com)
-   - Click "Add"
+   - Click "Verify"

 5. **Configure DNS Records**:
-   - Vercel will provide instructions for configuring your domain
+   - Netlify will provide instructions for configuring your domain
    - You have two options:

-#### Option 1: Using Vercel as Your DNS Provider (Recommended for simplicity)
+#### Option 1: Using Netlify as Your DNS Provider (Recommended for simplicity)
-   - In your domain registrar account, update the nameservers to point to Vercel's nameservers
+   - In your domain registrar account, update the nameservers to point to Netlify's nameservers
-   - Vercel will provide the specific nameserver addresses
+   - Netlify will provide the specific nameserver addresses (typically ns1.netlify.com, ns2.netlify.com, etc.)
    - Changes typically take 24-48 hours to propagate

 #### Option 2: Keeping Your Current DNS Provider
-   - In your domain registrar's DNS settings, add the CNAME and A records provided by Vercel
+   - In your domain registrar's DNS settings, add the CNAME and A records provided by Netlify
-   - CNAME record for 'www' subdomain pointing to Vercel
+   - CNAME record for 'www' subdomain pointing to your Netlify site
-   - A records for the root domain pointing to Vercel's IP addresses
+   - A records for the root domain pointing to Netlify's IP addresses
    - Changes typically take 1-24 hours to propagate

 6. **Verify Domain Connection**:
-   - Vercel will automatically check if the domain is properly connected
+   - Netlify will automatically check if the domain is properly connected
-   - Once verified, Vercel will automatically issue an SSL certificate
+   - Once verified, Netlify will automatically issue an SSL certificate

 ## Website Deployment Process

 ### Initial Deployment

 If you followed the steps above to connect your domain, your website is already deployed!
-Vercel automatically builds and deploys your Next.js application.
+Netlify automatically builds and deploys your Next.js application.

 ### Manual Deployment from Local Environment

 If you need to deploy from your local environment:

-1. **Install Vercel CLI**:
+1. **Install Netlify CLI**:
    ```
-   npm install -g vercel
+   npm install -g netlify-cli
    ```

-2. **Login to Vercel**:
+2. **Login to Netlify**:
    ```
-   vercel login
+   netlify login
    ```

 3. **Navigate to Your Project Directory**: